Bala Ambati, MD

 “I am most proud of my profession’s ability to make a difference.
 When you help someone see, you help that person re-engage with life, help their family caregiver (typically the youngest female relative) get back to work or school, and the community at large.”

-Most recently Dr. Ambati was made a Research Professor at the Knight Campus at the University of Oregon.
-He is conducting research in drug delivery, ocular angiogenesis, and has co-founded iVeena, a startup focused on developing an eyedrop for corneal strengthening and an implant for drop-free cataract surgery.
+In 2020, Dr. Ambati became a Research Professor at the Knight Campus at the University of Oregon.
+He is conducting research in drug delivery, ocular angiogenesis, and has co-founded iVeena, a startup focused on developing an eyedrop for corneal strengthening and for pediatric myopia.
 You can find out more about his ongoing research at his lab here.

 Experience